-In March 2019, the Company and ATI entered into the Credit Agreement to reduce the commitments under the prior term loan due 2022 ("Prior Term Loan") by \$500 million and increase the commitments under the prior \$550 million revolving credit facility due 2021 ("Prior Revolving Credit Facility," and together with the Prior Term Loan, the "Prior Senior Secured Credit Facility") by \$50 million.
+In March 2019, the Company and ATI entered into the Credit Agreement to reduce the commitments under the prior term loan due 2022 ("Prior Term Loan") by \$500 million and increase the commitments under the prior \$550 million revolving credit facility due 2021 ("Prior Revolving Credit Facility" and, together with the Prior Term Loan, the "Prior Senior Secured Credit Facility") by \$50 million.
 The New Senior Secured Credit Facility also extended the maturity of the Prior Term Loan from 2022 to 2026 and extended the Prior Revolving Credit Facility termination date from 2021 to 2024.
 The New Senior Secured Credit Facility replaced the Prior Senior Secured Credit Facility, including the Prior Term Loan and Prior Revolving Credit Facility, on March 29, 2019.
-The Credit Agreement was treated as a modification to the Prior Senior Secured Credit Facility under GAAP, and thus the Company expensed \$5 million of prior deferred financing fees and \$1 million of related third party fees in the Condensed Consolidated Statement of Comprehensive Income for the first quarter of 2019 and recorded \$5 million as new deferred financing fees in the Condensed Consolidated Balance Sheet as of March 31, 2019.
+The Credit Agreement was treated as a modification to the Prior Senior Secured Credit Facility under GAAP, and thus the Company expensed \$5 million of prior deferred financing fees and \$1 million of related third party fees in the Condensed Consolidated Statement of Comprehensive Income for the six months ended June 30, 2019 and recorded \$5 million as new deferred financing fees in the Condensed Consolidated Balance Sheet in the first quarter of 2019.